apsking/brew/content/pages/brewery.md

   ## Neighborhood Nano Brewery

   On the outskirts of downtown Paso Robles CA sits Paso Robles's first Nano Brewery.
-First opened back in 2016 specializing in a variety of unfiltered craft beers from IPA’s, to Imperial Chocolate Stouts, and plenty in between.
+First opened back in 2016, it specializes in a variety of unfiltered craft beers from IPA’s, to Imperial Chocolate Stouts, and plenty in between.
 section2: ""
 video: https://ucarecdn.com/71684697-3e99-40ce-ad96-2f67f7e0c0a0/
 videoPoster: https://ucarecdn.com/0ad166f7-39fd-4c7e-8427-b522b103ab42/